 Royal Trivia Nights

-Gather a team of mates, grab a drink, and go head to head with other royal aficionados for a fun night of trivia related to all things royal. $5 per person.
+Gather a team of mates, grab a drink, and go head to head with other royal aficionados for a fun night of trivia.
+We'll crown the most clever team and also hand out prizes for best table decorations and best royals inspired outfit.
+You're sure to have a scandalously good time. $5 per person.
 Maximum of 5 people per team.
 Drinks and light fare not included.
 Space limited.

 Create-Your-Own Crown Jewels